Mimico Mountaineers

-The Mimico Mountaineers or Mimico Lacrosse Club is a Jr. A box lacrosse association in Toronto, Ontario, Canada.
+The Mimico Junior A Mountaineers are a Jr. A box lacrosse association in Toronto, Ontario, Canada.
 The Mountaineers operate junior-age and younger teams.
 Their home arena is Mimico Arena in the Mimico neighbourhood of Toronto.
 Beginning in 2015, their primary junior team will be a member of the Ontario Junior A Lacrosse League.
 From 1993 until 2014, the Mountaineers were members of the Ontario Junior B Lacrosse League.